flutter-form-builder-ecosystem/form_builder_validators/README.md

 }
 ```

-This package introduces a more precise approach that separates null-value handling from the actual
+From version 12.0.0, this package introduces a more precise approach that separates null-value handling from the actual
 validation logic.
 Instead of the previous isEven implementation, we can compose two focused validators:

 ```dart